How honcho works

 Do honcho offer advice on which policy I should buy?

 No, honcho does not have permission to provide advice on the policy you should buy, so we do not give it.
 The honchometer score & wording also don’t represent advice (you can find out how the honchometer works by looking at the FAQ below).
 You must solely make your own decision on what policy you buy.

 The honchometer is designed to provide a factual representation on whether an insurance policy includes the features that you have requested.
 The honchometer score – which determines the colour and length of the honchometer bar for each bid – is calculated using a mathematical formula.
 The calculation uses the combined excess you are willing to pay as well as any requested add-ons (such as breakdown cover or windscreen cover).
 It then works out how closely each policy meets these requirements.
 A higher score means a closer match, a lower score is a poorer match.

 - E.g. you request a combined excess of £450 plus breakdown cover, motor legal protection and loss of keys cover.
 The honchometer score will be higher for policies that include these 3 add-ons and have a combined excess less than £450, and will be lower for policies where the excess is greater than £450 and/or some of the add-ons are not included as standard.

 I saw an insurer bid for me during the auction, but they weren’t there at the end?

 Some insurers may submit an initial bid to honcho that is then removed during the auction because it isn’t competitive.
 At honcho, we only want to offer you policies that are easy on the pocket and provide the cover that you have requested.
 If a policy is removed from the auction, the insurer is not charged the £1 bid fee.

 I don’t have a smartphone – can I use honcho?

-Yes of course, our service will also available on the web when we go live in winter 2018; it can be accessed clicking the ‘Sign up’ button at the top right hand side of the page.
+Yes of course, our service will also available on the web when we go live in spring 2019.

 I've only received a very small amount of bids, why?